 These include an original copy of the Gutenberg Bible, the original 15th century manuscript from Geoffrey Chaucer's Canterbury Tales, and early editions of Shakespeare's writings printed when he was alive.
 The Main Exhibit Hall is the original 1920's library.

 8. Relax at the Rose Garden Tea Room.

-The Rose Garden Tea Room also has a children's tea service for kids 9 and under.
-It's surrounded by a gorgeous, three-acre rose garden, featuring 1,200 different varieties of roses.
+The Rose Garden Tea Room is surrounded by a gorgeous, three-acre rose garden, featuring 1,200 different varieties of roses.
+It also has a children's tea service for kids aged 9 and under.